 1

 Required for students in the Biostatistics, Environmental Health Science, Epidemiology, and Nutrition and Dietetics Tracks.
-Community and Behavioral Health Promotion Track students who take a qualitative methods course and Public Health Policy Track students would be exempt.
+Community and Behavioral Health Promotion Track students who take a qualitative methods course and Public Health Policy and Management Track students would be exempt.

 2